Summary of clinical factors:

 Key technical points:

-- Histones and genes on DNA have both acetyls (Ac) and methyls (Me) attached which affect gene transcription.
+- Histones and genes on DNA have both acetyls (Ac) and methyls (Me) attached which make up the epigenetics that affect gene transcription.

-- The balance of Ac and Me at any DNA area will determine transcription.
+- The balance of Ac and Me at any DNA area will determine gene expression.
 On DNA itself, more Me than Ac is an epigenetic “off” switch to transcription.
 The gene will not be expressed into a protein or enzyme, or to a lesser degree.

 - The histones also have Ac and Me, and this regulates general chromatin open/closed configuration.
 Here, more Me than Ac creates a closed configuration.
 Closed means a bunch of genes together in the affected histones are less likely to be expressed.

 - Therefore more Me than Ac generally tends to switch off genes, either individually on DNA or in bunches at the histones.
-These effects combine to make some genes more expressed than others depending on the overall result of methylation and acetylation at each point.
+These effects combine to make some genes more or less expressed than others depending on the overall sum of methylation and acetylation at each point.

 Images below from a powerpoint presentation By Dr Walsh